-The Gold Award is a one-year personal and professional development programme that helps you to reflect on your experiences and develop the skills you are gaining from your co-curricular activities.
+The Gold Award is a personal and professional development programme that helps you to reflect on your experiences and develop the skills you are gaining from your co-curricular activities.
 It focuses on your lifewide skills development.

 The Gold Award is open to all UG and PG students (incl. taught and research students).

 Your Gold Award activities can include anything from part-time work to volunteering in the community, from running your own business to putting on an exhibition, from being a Students’ Union officer to running a sports team, from mentoring your peers to running a society; basically any activity where you are developing skills.

 Why take part in the Gold Award

 - Increases your self-awareness through a range of workshops and activities

 - Understand your strengths and areas for improvement